Gradient-based Stochastic Optimization of Utility-based Shortfall Risk: Introduction

-We use boldface font ($\mathbf{v}$), uppercase font ($X$), and a combination of boldface and uppercase font ($\mathbf{Z}$) to denote vectors, random variables, and random vectors respectively.
+\paragraph{Notation.} We use boldface ($\mathbf{v}$), uppercase ($X$), and a combination of boldface and uppercase ($\mathbf{Z}$) to denote vectors, random variables, and random vectors, respectively.
 We use 'Var' as an abbreviation for variance, not to be confused with Value-at-Risk, which is abbreviated as 'VaR'.
-The terms $x^+$ and $x^-$ indicate $\max\left(x,0\right)$ and $\max\left(-x,0\right)$, respectively.
-We use $\log_b$ to denote logarithm to the base $b$, and $\log$ to denote the natural logarithm.
+The terms $x^+$ and $x^-$ indicate $\max\left\{x,0\right\}$ and $\max\left\{-x,0\right\}$, respectively.
+We use $\log_b$ to denote the logarithm to the base $b$, and $\log$ to denote the natural logarithm.